necopinus/necopinus.xyz/photography/2003-08-30-moab-sunset.md

 photographer:: Nathan Acks
 date:: 2003-08-30

 A solid, rocky rise on a mesa southwest of Moab glows in in the setting Sun.
-What you can’t see here is all of the bats that were also flying around when I took this picture.
+What you can't see here is all of the bats that were also flying around when I took this picture.